asumagic/aoc2016/README.md

 ## Adventure of Code 2016

-Here are my C++ solutions for mostly part Bs of every day I've achieved.
-Each day's solution is located in a folder.
+Here are my C++ solutions for every day I've achieved up for now.

+Some have separate sources for part A and part B, some only handle part B, some do both.

+Each day belongs in a folder.
 Enjoy!

-NB: Some may be broken, most notably the MD5 one I'm too lazy to fix.

 ```                    |
                   +-|---+